 INDONESIA | THE EMERGING TIGER

-Renowned organizations such as Standard Chartered, Ernst & Young, Jones Lang La Salle, Knight Frank and PWC have all recently cited their opinions on what is happening in Indonesia.
+Renowned financial organisations such as Standard Chartered, Ernst & Young, Jones Lang La Salle, Knight Frank, and PWC have all recently cited their opinions on what is happening in Indonesia.
 At Invest Islands we believe this further confirms that Indonesia is the current place to be for investors.

-with a population of just under 250 million; slightly less than the population of China, India and the US.
-It is home to a 135 million consumer class, a sign of a growing middle- and upper-class with high purchasing power.
+Indonesia’s population of a little under 250 million positions it behind only China, India and the US.
+It is home to a consumer class of 135 million, a sure sign of a growing middle- and upper-class with high purchasing power.

-and its only member of the G-20.
-Due to strong economic and demographic Indonesian potential, Standard Chartered projects Indonesia will be part of the G-7 by 2040.
-It is also predicted to be the 5th largest economy in the world by 2030.
+Indonesia is also the only member of the G-20.
+Due to strong economic and demographic Indonesian potential, Standard Chartered projects Indonesia will be part of the G7 by 2040.
+It is also predicted to be the seventh largest economy in the world by 2030.

-despite of its vast cultural diversity which empowers the country with agility and flexibility to meet future needs and development.
+In spite of its vast cultural diversity, Indonesia is a nation largely united, with the agility and flexibility to meet future needs and development.

 National motto: “Unity in diversity”

-covering 6 development regions, building new airports & seaports across the country as the gates for trade and tourism.
+Covering six development regions, the Indonesian Government is building new airports and seaports across the country as it widens its doors to trade and tourism.
 The country is also improving electrical capacity with an additional 35.000 MW

 10 New Balis